epournaras/DIAS-Documentation/docs/_sources/sections/protopeer/refactoring.rst.txt

     zmqOutboundMsgQueueProcessor.add_message_to_queue(new SerialisedMessage(message) );

-*Figure {x}* Serialisation of messages by the worker thread and adding to the outbound message queue (ZMQNetworkInterface:155)
+*Code snippet: Serialisation of messages by the worker thread and adding to the outbound message queue (ZMQNetworkInterface:155)*

 Dynamic Port Allocation
 -----------------------